 Red clover grows in many yards and gardens.
 This beautiful and sweet weed that is often overlooked is full of herbal healing power.
 While it might not be easy to go out and harvest in November, the dried version is usually easy enough to find.

 Red clover has long been used as a treatment for skin conditions.
 It has some anti-inflammatory properties as well and those chapped lips do get inflamed.
 All these soothing properties reduce redness, soften the lips, and ease pain and itching.

 Start with Infused Oil

 All lip balms contain oil and for this balm, red clover infused oil is required.
 There are several ways to make infused oil:

-Once the infused oil is ready, continue with the remaining steps:
+Once the infused oil is ready, continue with the recipe below.

 Honey & Essential Oils

 Honey adds another layer of skin soothing power and protection to the lip balm.
 It also adds a hint of sweetness that can be nice.
 Skip it, if desired.

 A few drops, 5-10, of essential oil could be added for flavor if desired.
 Sometimes essential oil does not feel good on raw and inflamed lips.
 It is for that reason, that I skip adding essential oils in this balm.
 Follow your own personal preferences.